Tornike222/Finals/README.md

-FitON is the application that helps each other to share your thoughts, ideas, exercises about healthy lifestyle to each other around the world
+FitON is the application that helps people to share their thoughts, ideas, exercises about healthy lifestyle to each other around the world

 ## Features